Certora/Documentation/docs/ref-manual/cli/options.md

 Then you can set the string `3d602d80600a3d3981f3363d3d373d3d3d363d73` appearing in the first `mstore` after the `0x` prefix as a "prototype" for `Foo`.
 The Prover will then be able to create a new instance of `Foo` at the point where the code creates it:
 `certoraRun C.sol Foo.sol --prototype 3d602d80600a3d3981f3363d3d373d3d3d363d73=Foo --dynamic_bound 1`
-Note: this argument has no effect if the dyanmic_bound is zero.
+Note: this argument has no effect if the {ref}`dynamic bound <--dynamic_bound>` is zero.

+Also note that the hex string must be:
+- a strict prefix of the memory region passed to the create command
+- must be unique within each invocation of the tool
+- must not contain gaps, i.e., `3d602d80600a3d3981f3363d3d373d3d3d363d730000` will not work (those last four bytes will be overwritten) but `3d602d80600a3d3981f3363d3d373d3d3d363d` will

 Debugging options
 -----------------